General Terms and Conditions

 16 Liability and Limitation Periods

-16.9 All warranty claims of merchants against the Photographer expire, except in cases of intent, after a period of one year, unless a shorter statutory limitation period applies.
+16.9 All warranty claims by merchants against the Photographer shall become statute-barred after a period of one year, except in cases of intent, provided no shorter statutory limitation period applies.

-16.10 All warranty claims of consumers against the Photographer expire, except in cases of intent, after a period of two years, unless a shorter statutory limitation period applies.
+16.10 All warranty claims by consumers against the Photographer shall become statute-barred after a period of two years, except in cases of intent, provided no shorter statutory limitation period applies.

 17 Storage of Negatives and Liability for Image Quality